-- 2 move on to the second point in a minute, but just to - 3 have it on the record: Dr Havnes makes the point that - it is his expectation that the majority of paediatric - trainees, medical trainees, would get the calculator out - and assess accurately the fluid prescription before 6 - writing it and if that had been done, he says, then the - 8 excess of rate might have been identified. - 9 A. The majority -- I don't know.
-Some would, some - 10 wouldn't.
-It would depend on how busy they were, - it would depend on to what extent they trusted their 11 - 12 colleagues who had written up the original prescription. - 13 Q. There is a second point which I said I would come on to. - That is, by this stage, taking all of the evidence 14 - in the round, Ravchel had vomited three times: two that - 16 are recorded, and one noted by the mother, which isn't - 17 recorded.
-So if those three vomits happened, is the - 18 basis for the question: if she had been told that, - 19 is that the kind of feature that ought to have triggered - 20 contact with the surgical team by the junior - 21 paediatrician? - 22 A. Well, if she had been told that, it could have justified - continuation of the IV fluids because the usual decision 23 - to make -- in fact more often, if one is asked as 24 - 25 a paediatrician to write up fluids for a surgical
+have it on the record: Dr Havnes makes the point that it is his expectation that the majority of paediatric trainees, medical trainees, would get the calculator out and assess accurately the fluid prescription before writing it and if that had been done, he says, then the excess of rate might have been identified.
+The majority -- I don't know.
+Some would, some 10 wouldn't.
+It would depend on how busy they were, 11 it would depend on to what extent they trusted their 12 colleagues who had written up the original prescription.
+13 Q. There is a second point which I said I would come on to.
+14 That is, by this stage, taking all of the evidence 15 in the round, Raychel had vomited three times: two that 16 are recorded, and one noted by the mother, which isn't 17 recorded.
+So if those three vomits happened, is the basis for the question: if she had been told that, 19 is that the kind of feature that ought to have triggered 20 contact with the surgical team by the junior 21 22 A. Well, if she had been told that, it could have justified continuation of the IV fluids because the usual decision 23 to make -- in fact more often, if one is asked as a paediatrician to write up fluids for a surgical